Band Directors

 Louise Smith, Gautier Middle School Band Director

-Louise Smith is currently in her twenty second year as the band director for Gautier Middle School in the Pascagoula-Gautier School District.
+Louise Smith is currently in her twenty third year as the band director for Gautier Middle School in the Pascagoula-Gautier School District.
 While at Gautier Middle School, Mrs. Smith’s bands have consistently earned superior ratings in concert and sight reading at concert evaluations, and her bands have been invited to perform at the Louisiana Concert Band Invitational, a Music for All event.
 Also, Mrs. Smith’s students frequently earn superior ratings in Solo and Ensemble Festival and placements in band clinics and the Mississippi Lions All State Band.

-In her spare time, Mrs. Smith performs with the Coastal Flute Choir and the newly formed Coastal Winds Wind Ensemble.
+In her spare time, Mrs. Smith performs with the Coastal Flute Choir and newly formed Coastal Winds Wind Ensemble.
 In addition, she is an active member of the Gulf Coast Band Directors Association, Mississippi Bandmasters Association, Mississippi Women’s Band Directors Association, American School Band Directors Association, Phi Beta Mu, Mississippi Association of Educators, Alpha Delta Kappa, Sigma Alpha Iota, and Tau Beta Sigma.
 Her favorite time spent is traveling with her husband, Brian, and spoiling their puppy, Polly.

 Reed Parker is in his fourth year of teaching; all of which have been with the Gautier Band Program as Assistant Director of Bands and Director of Percussion.
 In this position, he teaches all percussion classes in grades 6 - 12, conducts the Gautier High School Symphonic Band, and serves as Assistant Marching Director of the award winning Gautier High School Marching Band.
 In 2021, the Gautier High School Marching Band Percussion earned 1st place Percussion at the MHSAA/MBA 5A State Marching Championship.
 All ensembles under Mr. Parker's direction have consistently earned all superior ratings in Marching, Concert, and Sight Reading performance.